 External Dispute Resolution

-If we can’t resolve your complaint or respond within the time limits, you may contact our ASIC approved External Dispute Resolution (EDR) provider, Credit and Investment Ombudsman.
+If we can’t resolve your complaint or respond within the time limits, you may contact our ASIC approved External Dispute Resolution (EDR) provider, Financial Ombudsman Service.
 You can contact them at:

-Please note that before contacting Credit and Investments Ombudsman you must have gone through our IDR process.
-If you fail to do so, the matter will be referred back to us to resolve in the first instance.
+Please note that before contacting the Financial Ombudsman Service you must have gone through our IDR process.
+If you fail to do so, the matter will be referred to us to resolve in the first instance.

-You can contact us to find out more information in the following ways:
+You can contact us to find out more information about Swoosh Finance in the following ways:

 Contact us by email